 8. 2000 Cobra R Mustang

 When the 2000 Cobra R debuted, it was the fastest production Mustang ever built.
 It could reach speeds up to 170 mph.
 It’s powered by a 5.4 L V-8 capable of generating 385 HP.
-In true R-type fashion, the vehicle was lightweight and with its powerful engine, it could accelerate from 0-60 mph in just 4.7 seconds.
+In true R-type fashion, the vehicle was lightweight, and its powerful engine could accelerate from 0-60 mph in just 4.7 seconds.

 To get those kinds of numbers, Ford scrapped anything that wasn’t essential for track use.
 Only 300 of these units were ever produced, so they’re a real treasure to find out in the wild.

 9. 1971 Mustang Mach 1

 The 1971 Mustang Mach 1 is one of the meanest-looking Mustangs Ford has ever produced.
 With upgraded front geometry and wider wheelbase from the 1970 model, it surely is a sight to behold.
 However, when swapping out to 1971 from 1970, the Mach 1 actually lost a bit of power.

 While this may have seemed like a raw deal when the cars were new, it is an acceptable trade-off in today’s age—especially if you turn it into a show car.

 10. 2008 Ford Mustang Bullitt

 The first Mustang Bullitt cars came out in honor of the Steve McQueen film Bullitt, where he drove a 1966 Fastback.
 The 2008 model is a unique, modern take on the original.
 It’s designed to resemble the original Bullitt Mustang while integrating the newer front end.

 It came equipped with a 24 V SOHC V-8 that charged 315 HP at 325 ft-lbs. of torque.
 And let’s not forget; the Bullitt comes standard in Dark Highland Green, which is only available in Bullitt Mustangs.

 See also these popular items we reviewed:

 –> What are the best car door speakers of this year?
 We compared the most popular ones!